project-koku/korekuta-operator/README.md

 The setup role is going to create the files inside of `roles/setup/files` using the namespace defined inside of `roles/setup/defaults/main.yml`.
 The default is `openshift-metering`.

-To start the setup role, a Korekuta custom resource has to be present.
-Run the following to create a Korekuta CR:
+To start the setup role, a CostManagement custom resource has to be present.
+Run the following to create a CostManagement CR:

 ```
-oc create -f deploy/crds/korekuta_cr.yaml
+oc create -f deploy/crds/cost_mgmt_cr.yaml
 ```

 You should now see the Ansible logs from the setup role.